N81 road (Ireland): History

+Tallaght to Brittas section

+In her 1999 publication South County Scrapbook, Mary McNally of Tallaght Historical Society noted that: "There was no road between the Embankment and Crooksling (route of the present-day N81) until about 1820 when British Army Engineers made the present road.
+Before 1790, the travellers going from Dublin to Blessington, Carlow and Wexford turned left at Kiltalown Cottages and climbed the steep road over Mount Seskin joining the present road (N81) at Brittas."

+The section of the N81 south of Tallaght which circles Verschoyle's Hill (386m), was once the site of highwaymen, which academic Francis Elrington Ball wrote of in 1904:

+The opening of the eighteenth century found this district still very wild and uncivilized, and the old coach road to Blessington which passed over Tallaght Hill, was a great resort of highwaymen.
+At the foot of this hill, on the Blessington side, there stood an inn, called the Red Cow, which, in the month of December, 1717, was the scene of a sanguinary encounter between a party of rapparees, who seem to have had the surrounding country at their mercy, and the forces of the Crown.

+In his 1877 book The History and Antiquities of Tallaght in the County of Dublin (reprinted in 1899), William Domville Handcock made note of a pillar stone, or gallán, which "stands opposite Mount Seskin in the loop formed by the new Tallaght road going round Tallaght Hill from Kiltalown to Brittas (the modern N81 road) and the old steep road between those places (the L7377 Mount Seskin road)".

+Trunk Road status and after

-The route was previously known as the T42 (trunk road).
+The N81 route was previously known as the T42 (trunk road), trunk roads being a classification used in Ireland between 1926 and 1977.

 The Dublin and Blessington Steam Tramway once took this route from Terenure to Blessington before it was closed in 1932 due to falling passenger numbers.

-In the 1990s when it was proposed to reestablish a tram system in Dublin due to chronic traffic congestion (see Luas), the old tram route from the city centre via Terenure to Tallaght was proposed.
+In the 1990s when it was proposed to re-establish a tram system in Dublin due to chronic traffic congestion (see Luas), the old tram route from the city centre via Terenure to Tallaght was proposed.

 This route was later ruled out as a result of space constraints and the pipes under the N81 route seemingly being too old in the Terenure area, thus proving to be a great deal more expensive for utility diversion.
 The Luas instead was made to follow a less direct route from the City to Tallaght, following the Southern Canal ring and then moving south to Tallaght alongside the M50 Motorway.